How to Turn Your Phone Into a Powerful Filmmaking Tool

-Nowadays, almost every phone can shoot in full HD, and 4K is quickly becoming the standard.
-This is crazy considering a lot of DSLRs can’t even shoot at this resolution.
+Nowadays, almost every smartphone can shoot in full HD, and even 4K.
 So whether you have an iPhone or Android or something in between, you already have the means to create professional looking films.

 OK, so maybe you can’t just show up to a professional shoot, whip out your iPhone, and say “Let’s do this!”
-But you can write a script, grab some friends, and make a short film worthy of your portfolio, reel, or YouTube channel —all with just your phone.
-To help you along, we’ve put together a few tricks and gear recommendations that will help you get the most out of mobile footage.
+But you can write a script, grab some friends and make a short film worthy of your portfolio, reel, or YouTube channel —all with just your phone.
+To help you along, we’ve put together a few tricks, app and gear recommendations that will help you get the most out of mobile footage.

 You can also browse our library of stock footage to take your mobile movie to the next level without breaking the bank.

-By itself, the phone’s camera isn’t very flexible when it comes to settings.
-And just like a normal camera, manual is better than automatic.
 So how do you unlock the true potential of your phone?
-The answer is through mobile apps.
-Yes, mobile apps can do a lot more than just fling frustrated birds at green pigs.
+The answer is through mobile apps —yes, mobile apps can do a lot more than just fling frustrated birds at green pigs.

 Stabilize Your Phone

 The downside of using phones as cameras is that they’re extremely small and light.
 Although good for run-and-gun shooting, the lack of weight typically leads to more shake.
 Fortunately, this is an easy fix.
-There are many mobile phone attachments that let you rig your phone to a tripod.
-These are simple and cheap, yet very effective.
-The MeFoto SideKick360 will get the job done, and it comes in several colors so you can stabilize in style.
+There are many smartphone attachments that let you rig your phone to a tripod.
+These are simple and don’t have to be expensive, yet they are very effective.
+The Torjim 60” Phone Tripod Stand is a great option that is portable and the height can be adjusted.

 Get Some Glass

 Remember — what you hear is just as important as what you see.
 Fortunately, phones have pretty good internal microphones.
 If you think about it, their main purpose is to transmit sound.
 However, there is always something that can boost the phone’s performance.
-This just so happens to take the form of external microphones built specifically for phones.
-The audio geniuses at Rode have a couple mics that will record crisp and clean audio directly to your phone — the VideoMicro and the VideoMic Me.
-You can also get the BOYA lav mic to record audio closer to your subject.
+This just so happens to take the form of external microphones built specifically for smartphones.
+There are tons of options that will record crisp and clean audio directly to your phone — the EACHSHOT Smartphone Microphone and the Saramonic Mini Plug Microphone are affordable and a great place to start.
+You can also get the ttstar lav mic to record audio closer to your subject.